Chessdog68/my-github-page/index.md

 # Progress - Android native - Genus and species Application
 <img src="https://github.com/user-attachments/assets/b0cd27e6-b08c-46fa-884b-1eb9949c0c90" width="250" />

-1. Raw Data repo has been selected form the Universtiy of Glasgo (open source).
+1. Raw data repository has been selected from the University of Glasgow (open source).
-2. Data filtering has been completed removing all unwanted formatting and picture types.
+2. Data filtering has been completed, removing all unwanted formatting and picture types.
-3. A model has been selected for training the data in 10% chuncks.
+3. A model has been selected for training the data in 10% chunks.
 I am currently using YOLO.
-4. A model Tensor Flow Lite application was selected which is current with my enviroment in Android Studio.
-After some testing this model application is now running only one of my YOLO Tensor Flow models trained on plant data.
+4. A TensorFlow Lite application model was selected, which is compatible with my environment in Android Studio.
+After some testing, this model application is now running one of my YOLO TensorFlow models trained on plant data.
-5. Work out a way were the application can of 10x10% YOLO .TFL models working and syncing with each other?
+5. Work out a way where the application can have 10x10% YOLO .TFL models working and syncing with each other.
-6. Whatch the APP store and stay tuned...
+6. Watch the App Store and stay tuned...

 <html>
 <head>